Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Our B2B keyword hierarchy:

-Problem-aware: "accounting is a mess"
+Problem-aware: "accounting is chaotic"

 Solution-aware: "digital accounting software"